SimonAlling/userscripter/README.md

 ## How to write a userscript

 A userscript typically consists primarily of **CSS** and **DOM operations**.
 It can also have user-facing **preferences**.
-These projects demonstrate how Userscripter is intended to be used:
+These repositories demonstrate how Userscripter is intended to be used:

   * [Example Userscript][example-userscript] is a basic userscript featuring [operations][example-userscript-operations], [stylesheets][example-userscript-stylesheets], [preferences][example-userscript-preferences] and a [preferences menu][example-userscript-preferences-menu].
   * [Better SweClockers][better-sweclockers] is a large, full-fledged, real-world userscript.